3.13 Case Study Conclusion: Diet Dilemma

 • There are almost 120 known elements.
 The majority of elements are metals.
 A smaller number are nonmetals, including carbon, hydrogen, and oxygen.

-• A is a substance that consists of two or more elements in a unique composition.
+• A compound is a substance that consists of two or more elements in a unique composition.
 The smallest particle of a compound is called a molecule.
 Chemical bonds hold together the atoms of molecules.
 Compounds can form only in chemical reactions, and they can break down only in other chemical reactions.

 • Carbohydrates are the most common class of biochemical compounds.
 They provide cells with energy, store energy, and make up organic structures, such as the cell walls of plants.
 The basic building block of carbohydrates is the monosaccharide.